 Encrypted messages can be read only by recipients who have a certificate.
-If you try to send an encrypted message to recipients whose encryption certificate is not available, the app will prompt you to remove these recipients before sending the email.
+If you try to send an encrypted message to recipients whose encryption certificate isn't available, the app prompts you to remove these recipients before sending the email.

-S/MIME is enabled for Exchange accounts (on-premises and Office 365).
-Users can’t use S/MIME signing and encryption with a personal account such as Outlook.com.
+- S/MIME is enabled for Exchange accounts (on-premises and Exchange Online).
+Users can't use S/MIME signing and encryption with a personal account such as Outlook.com

 Choose S/MIME settings

 On the device, perform the following steps: (add select certificate)

 Open the Mail app

 Open Settings > Email security

 In Select an account, select the account for which you want to configure S/MIME options

 Make a certificate selection for digital signature and encryption